 The Postal Service asserts that the proposed service standards are also consistent with best business practices related to cost reductions.
 Id. at 50-51.
 Given the "limited avenues by which to reduce" costs, the Postal Service suggests that the proposed service standards and operational changes that are necessary to enable them, provide it with "a meaningful opportunity" to reduce its controllable costs so that it can obtain "financial integrity," consistent with the objectives and factors.
 Id. at 51.
 The Postal Service maintains that under the proposed changes, "[m]ost [of the] volume will receive the same or better service than today, and only a small portion of volume will receive a downgrade, but still within the day ranges of the current service standards."
 Id.
 It concludes that such change will have an overall positive impact on speed.
 Id.
-The Postal Service states that it is committed to "promptly addressing" any temporary disruptions to service and that these temporary disruptions are "far outweighed" by keeping the status quo.
+The Postal Service and that these temporary disruptions are "far outweighed" by keeping the status quo.
 Id. at 51-52.
 The Postal Service makes clear that it considered these potential negative impacts when conducting the balancing and weighing required by section 3691.
 Id. at 52.